simulot/gogrep/README.md

 To search something into logs, archives must be unziped before using a search tool like grep or FINDSTR.
 This process need some disk space, and is very time consuming.
+Furthermore, FINDSTR windows utility doesn't handle regular expression correctly, and have some nasty bugs.

 This was my motivation for writing this utility.